What are Internal Links?

 You already know that internal links help create a hierarchy of information on your website, which helps establish your website structure and allow users to navigate the site easily.
 Due to the ease of navigation, users can spend more time on your site and discover new topics to read.

-Internal linking can guide visitors to high-converting pages, leading to more revenue for your business.
+A good internal linking strategy can guide visitors to high-converting pages, leading to more revenue for your business.
 With users spending more time on your website and increasing the page views, Google will get a positive signal about the performance of your site and boost its ranking.

 Best Internal Linking Practices You Can Follow in 2022

-Now that you know about the importance and benefits of internal linking for any website, let us take a closer look at the best practices you can follow to build for internal linking activities on your website.
+Now that you know about the importance and benefits of internal linking best practices for any website, let us take a closer look at the best practices you can follow to build for internal linking activities on your website.

 1. Create Lots of Content